matthiask/speckenv/README.rst

 ==============

 speckenv comes with a few utilities for configuring Django using environment variables.
+These are all pure functions without any side effects and no dependency on their environment.

-Many other projects exist which already do this but ``speckenv_django`` is different in that it only covers interesting settings and not all of them.
-Also, the implementation doesn't (needlessly) add monkey patches to ``urllib.parse``.
+Many other projects exist which already do this but ``speckenv_django`` is different in that it only covers interesting settings.
+Also, the implementation doesn't add monkey patches to ``urllib.parse``.

 speckenv doesn't depend on Django, if you don't want to use Django or the ``speckenv_django`` module you're not paying anything besides a few KiB on the